jarederaj/pmpd/README.rst

 Installation
 ============

-The latest **stable version** of pmpd can always be installed or updated to via pip:
+The latest **stable version** of pmpd can always be installed or updated via
+pip:

 .. code-block:: bash